cyrex562/zeromq/notes.md

 * create outgoing connection from socket
 * connects the 'socket' to an 'endpoint' and then accepts incoming connections on that endpoint
 * connections are performed as needed by ZMQ.
 A successful call does not mean that a connection was actually established
-* following 'zmq_connect' socket types except 'ZMQ_ROUTER' enter a 'ready' state.
-'ZMQ_ROUTER' enters the 'ready' state when handshaking is completed.
+* following 'zmq_connect' socket types except 'ZMQ_ROUTER' enter a 'Ready' state.
+'ZMQ_ROUTER' enters the 'Ready' state when Handshaking is completed.
 * for some socket types multiple connection calls dont make sense.
 In that case the call is silently ignored.
 This behavior applies to ZMQ_DEALER, ZMQ_SUB, ZMQ_PUB, and ZMQ_REQ socket types